seraogianluca/RoomBooking/docs/Implementation.md

 Below the use cases of the application are described by words.

 ### 3.1 Log in / Log out
-A user can log into the system through the accademic email.
+A user can log into the system through the academic email.
 Once the email is inserted by the user, the role is checked.
 If the user is a teacher or a student the application menu let these kinds of user to book a new room (a classroom for teacher, a laboratory workstation for student), delete a previous booking, update a previous booking, close the application.
 If the user is an administrator the application menu let the user to insert a new students and teachers, insert a new room and eventually a new building, close the application.

 ### 3.2 Set booking
 A teacher can book a classroom choosing between two schedules: Morning or Afternoon.
 The procedure starts with the set booking command in the main menu.
 The system asks the teacher to choose in which schedule she wants to book the classroom (Morning, Afternoon), then the system shows a list of the available classrooms in the chosen schedule.
 Then the system asks the teacher to choose a classroom using the room ID.
 Once the teacher chooses the classroom, the system starts to operate on the databases.
 In details:
 - The information about the booking are put in levelDB and MySQL.
 - The classroom availability is checked.
 - If the classroom was free for all the day, the availability of the classroom is updated in levelDB.
-- If the classroom was free only for the chosen schedule, the availability is updated on MySQL (set the classroom unavailable) and the informations about the classroom from levelDB are deleted.
+- If the classroom was free only for the chosen schedule, the availability is updated on MySQL (set the classroom unavailable) and the information about the classroom from levelDB are deleted.

  If the procedure on the databases ends with success, an acknowledgement is showed to the teacher.

 A student can book a workstation in the laboratory.
 The procedure starts with the set booking command in the main menu.
 The system shows a list of the laboratories with available workstations.
 The system asks to the user to choose a laboratory using the room ID.
 Once the student chooses the classroom, the system starts to operate on the databases.
 In details:
-- The informations about the booking are inserted in levelDB and MySQL.
+- The information about the booking are inserted in levelDB and MySQL.
 - The laboratory availability is checked.
 - If the laboratory has more than one workstation free, the availability of the laboratory is updated in levelDB.
 - If the laboratory has only one available workstation, the availability is updated on MySQL(set the laboratory unavailable) and the information about the classroom from levelDB are deleted.